 Building data extraction scripts

-Everything starts with building data extraction scripts.
 Programmers skilled in programming languages like Python can develop data extraction scripts, so-called scraper bots.
 Python advantages such as diverse libraries, simplicity, and active community make it the most popular programming language for writing web scraping scripts.
-These scripts can automate data extraction completely.
+These scripts can extract data in an automated way.
 They send a request to a server, visit the chosen URL, go through every previously defined page, HTML tag, and components.
 Then they pull data from them.

 Developing various data crawling patterns